ghkhan89/ps-checkprobeconfig-sqlazvm-ag/README.md

 Use the below PowerShell:

-#-- Validation of Probe Port configuration written by Ghufran Khan:
+#Validation of Probe Port configuration written by Ghufran Khan:
 #################################################
 Clear-Host
 Get-ClusterResource `